OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-transport-library.md

 ### Example Usage

-The Mtl St30p FFmpeg Muxer plugin usage example command that sets some of the parameters:
+The MTL St30p FFmpeg Muxer plugin usage example command that sets some of the parameters:

 ```bash
 ffmpeg -i input.wav -c:a pcm_s24be -f mtl_st30p -p_port "eth0" -p_sip "192.168.1.1" -dma_dev "dma0" -p_tx_ip "239.0.0.1" -udp_port 1234 -payload_type 112 -fb_cnt 4 -at "1ms" output.mtl
 ```

-This command takes an input file input.wav, encodes the audio as PCM 24-bit big-endian, and uses the Mtl St30p Muxer to send the data to IP address 239.0.0.1 on UDP port 1234 with payload type 112, frame buffer count of 4, and audio packet time of 1ms.
+This command takes an input file input.wav, encodes the audio as PCM 24-bit big-endian, and uses the MTL St30p Muxer to send the data to IP address 239.0.0.1 on UDP port 1234 with payload type 112, frame buffer count of 4, and audio packet time of 1ms.

 ## St30p Demuxer Plugin Documentation for FFmpeg Intel® Media Transport Library.

-The Mtl St30p Demuxer plugin for FFmpeg is designed to handle the reception of ST 2110-30 audio streams over a network.
-Below are the input parameters that can be configured for the Mtl St30p Demuxer plugin.
+The MTL St30p Demuxer plugin for FFmpeg is designed to handle the reception of ST 2110-30 audio streams over a network.
+Below are the input parameters that can be configured for the MTL St30p Demuxer plugin.
 To use plugin prepend input parameters with `-f mtl_st30p`.

 ### Input Parameters